 - Locate structures nearby and determine any unique features, architectural styles or colors used.
-Examples include power lines, houses, sheds, fences, patios and pools.
+Examples include power lines, houses, sheds, fences, patios, and pools.

-- Does any part of the area receive harsh weather compared to the rest (i.e. high winds, overly wet or dry areas)?
+- Does any part of the area receive harsh weather compared to the rest (i.e., high winds, overly wet or dry areas)?

 For a larger project like a yard, take a bit more time to immerse yourself in the area to understand what work needs to be done.
-During this step, try to refrain from judgment; just observe and notice what you’re starting with.
-Making a list of things to change or keep is coming soon!
+During this step, try to refrain from judgment—just observe and notice what you’re starting with.
+You’ll be making a list of things to change or keep soon!